Latest advice

 For Australians planning to return or for international travellers planning to travel to Australia

-Please visit the Australian Government’s Department of Home Affairs website for the latest advice in relation to travelling to Australia and for further information on the Australian Government’s Department of Health website on COVID-19.
+Please visit the Australian Government’s Department of Home Affairs website for the latest advice in relation to travelling to Australia.

 Latest news